Enjoy winter in Aomori Prefecture! 3 recommended winter festivals!

 In addition to the four days of Enburi, there are also door-to-door performances throughout the city to invite blessings, and Enburi performances at various times in various places in Hachinohe, as listed below

-• Gozen Enburi : This Enburi was danced in front of the lord of southern Hachinohe, and is now performed in front of the mayor of Hachinohe and other related parties.
+• Gozen Enburi: This Enburi dance was originally performed in the presence of the lord of southern Hachinohe, but is now performed in front of the mayor of Hachinohe and other related parties.

-• Nejo Castle Enburi : Enburi held in front of the main hall of the Nejo Castle, a historic site that is one of Japan's 100 most famous castles (admission fee to the square required)
+• Nejo Historical Site Enburi: Enburi dance performed in front of the main hall of Nejo Historical Site, one of Japan's 100 Famous Castles (an entrance fee to the plaza is required).

-• Enburi performance : You can enjoy the dance at your leisure on the stage of Hachinohe City Public Hall for a fee.
+• Enburi Performance: You can enjoy the dance in detail on the stage of Hachinohe City Public Hall for a fee.

-• Enburi open to the public : Held during the day on a special stage in front of Hachinohe City Hall, free to watch
+• Enburi Festival Open to the Public: Held during the daytime on a special stage in front of Hachinohe City Hall, and free to watch.

 Hachinohe Enburi <Information>